isaaclyman/Edward-the-App/README.md

 ## Running the app locally

 `npm run dev` serves the front-end site on port 8080. `npm run server-dev` runs the API server on port 3000.
 Run these in separate console windows, and API requests will automatically be proxied from port 8080 to port 3000.

+The app will try to redirect you to routes like `/app` and `/auth`.
+These work on port 3000, where the Express server is, but not on the webpack dev server on port 8080.
+You'll need to change these to `/app.html` and `/auth.html` manually.

 ## Tests